-A few simple steps can reduce property damage and help protect you and your family from disaster.
+Whether or not you opt for earthquake insurance for your home or business, a few simple steps can reduce property damage and help protect you and yours from injury.

-If the structural elements of your home need reinforcing, you can consider investing in some of the most important and common retrofits:
+If the structural elements of your home need reinforcement to protect them from seismic activity, consider investing in some of these important and common retrofits:

-Next steps: Learn more about insuring your home for earthquake damage.
+Next steps: Learn more about insuring yourself against earthquake damage.